VsixCommunity/docs/docs/getting-started/your-first-extension.md

 ---
 title: Your first extension
+description: Shows you the few simple steps to get your first Visual Studio extension up and running.
 ---

 Before we start writing our first Visual Studio extension (it's easy, I promise!), make sure you've got the [tools needed](get-the-tools.md).